 We offer fixed fees for all Barton Family Mediation Services Brisbane.

-Courtney’s Mediation Fees and process is set out in the following brochure BFM MEDIATION BROCHURE 2021
+Courtney’s Mediation Fees and process is set out in the following brochure: Barton family mediation Brisbane Brochure

 Mediation ensures a mutually beneficial, certain and predictable resolution